AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

    Each _prefix_ always **ends with a slash** `/`.
 See the [list of _prefixes_](#list-of-prefixes) for all the _prefixes_ that you can use in SoConnect.

-   For example, if you want to specify a name paramter, you can type `n/`.
+   For example, if you want to specify a name parameter, you can type `n/`.
 SoConnect will recognise that the information following this _prefix_ should be a **name**.

 You may view the [various](#features) types of _commands_ that you can type in SoConnect.